enkidevs/curriculum/lua/lua-core/maps-and-dictionaries-in-lua/map-methods-in-lua-iii.md

 ---
 ## Revision

-Using dot notation, remove the first key of the given dictionary and add a new key with the same name with a value of 17:
+Using dot notation, remove the first key of the given dictionary and add a new key with the same name with a value of 17 (Hint: Use nil to remove the first key):
 ```lua
 dogs = {
   Simba = 14,